shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 As the robot commander is a high lever wrapper of the `moveit_commander <http://wiki.ros.org/moveit_commander>`__, its constructor takes the name of one of the robot groups for which the planning will be performed.

-Here is an example of an UR10 arm and a shadow hand with their different groups and end-effectors.

-(Add picture)

 Setup
 ~~~~~~~~